 About Childhood & Youth at BGU

-Our Professional Studies Foundation Degree offers three sector specific pathways, and is intended for adults working, volunteering or leading practice within a range of children’s services, such as for practitioners in a variety of youth and community environments.
-We value the knowledge and experience you have gained so far in your career in the workplace, and want to expand on this with you to enhance the support provided for children and young people.
+Our Professional Studies Foundation Degree offers three sector specific pathways, and is intended for adults working, volunteering or leading practice within a range of children’s services.
+We value the knowledge and experience you have gained so far in your career in the workplace, and want to expand on this with you to enhance the support provided for young children.

 You will work with a range of experienced academic staff and be supported through peer-led groups, directed tasks and interactive web-based resources.
-The foundation degree award is organised into two levels, each comprising four modules, to be completed in a minimum of two years and a maximum of four years, depending on the number of modules completed each year.
+The foundation degree award is organised into two levels, each comprising four modules, to be completed in two years.
 Each module is awarded 30 credits.

 What You Will Study